-This is one of the rights that were granted to some tenants under the medieval feudal system; it allowed them to take wood from the estates of the manor.
-It has almost totally died out except as a esoteric historical term, though a very few people still retain the right, for example in the ancient New Forest in southern England (which was indeed once new, but that was shortly after the Norman Conquest, more than 900 years ago).
+This is one of the rights that were granted to some tenants under the medieval manorial system; it allowed them to take wood from the estates of the manor.
+It has almost totally died out except as a esoteric historical and legal term, though a very few people still retain the right, for example in the ancient New Forest in southern England (which was indeed once new, but that was shortly after the Norman Conquest, more than 900 years ago).

 However, estovers was a much broader term than that.
 It encompassed any legitimate cutting of timber, for a variety of purposes.
 Before the word came into the language in the thirteenth century, such a right was usually called a boot or a bote, from Old English bot, an expiation, compensation or remedy, literally a making better.
 (Our fossil phrase to boot, as well as or in addition to, comes from the same source.)
 In this situation it meant something useful or profitable.
 Examples were housebote, the right to take timber with which to repair your house; haybote or hedgebote, to repair fences, and ploughbote, to repair agricultural implements.
 Another was firebote, which was the one that referred specifically to fuel.